PhysFlow: Unleashing the Potential of Multi-modal Foundation Models and Video Diffusion for 4D Dynamic Physical Scene Simulation: Experiments

 \textbf{Dataset:} Our real-world evaluation includes a comprehensive set of scenes to cover diverse material types.
 We use four publicly available scenes from PhysDreamer~\cite{zhang2024physdreamer} (\textit{Alocasia}, \textit{Carnation}, \textit{Hat}, and \textit{Telephone}), along with additional scenes from other sources: \textit{Fox} from InstantNGP~\cite{muller2022instant}, \textit{Plane} from NeRFStudio~\cite{nerfstudio}, and \textit{Kitche}n from Mip-NeRF 360~\cite{barron2022mip}.
 To ensure coverage of all seven material types, we introduce two additional self-collected scenes, \textit{Jam} and \textit{Sandcastle}.

-\textbf{Baselines:} For real-world simulation, we compare our method with the following baselines: PhysGaussian~\cite{xie2024physgaussian}, PhysDreamer~\cite{zhang2024physdreamer}, Physics3D~\cite{liu2024physics3d}.
-PhysGaussian employs 3D Gaussian splatting combined with differentiable MPM for high-fidelity rendering and accurate physical simulations but requires manual parameter settings.
+\textbf{Baselines:} For real-world simulation, we compare our method with the following baselines: PhysGaussian~\cite{xie2024physgaussian}, PhysDreamer~\cite{zhang2024physdreamer}, and Physics3D~\cite{liu2024physics3d}.
+PhysGaussian combines 3D Gaussian splatting with differentiable MPM for high-fidelity rendering and accurate physical simulations but requires manual parameter settings.
 PhysDreamer and Physcis3D leverage priors from video diffusion models to estimate material properties, but are limited to elastic materials.
-Note that, PhysGen~\cite{liu2025physgen}, which also incorporates physical reasoning, is not compared here due to the lack of perceptual information (\eg, albedo) required by PhysGen in the real-world scenarios.
-Instead, a separate comparison on its synthetic dataset is provided in the Appendix.
-More details on implementation and minor adaptations can also be found in the Appendix.
+To evaluate our method, we apply larger forces than previous baselines.
+For material settings, we use GPT-queried materials for PhysGaussian, maintain elasticity for PhysDreamer, and incorporate both elasticity and viscoelasticity for Physics3D.
+PhysGen~\cite{liu2025physgen} is not included in this comparison due to its reliance on perceptual information (\eg, albedo), which is unavailable in real-world scenarios.
+Instead, we provide a separate evaluation on its synthetic dataset, with additional implementation details in Appendix~\ref{sec:supp_exp_single}.

 \textbf{Metric:} To evaluate performance, we conduct a human evaluation where 32 participants rate 36 videos generated by different methods, presented in random order.
-Each video is rated on a 5-point Likert scale, from 1 (strongly disagree) to 5 (strongly agree), based on two criteria: physical-realism and photo-realism.
+Each video is rated on a 5-point Likert scale, from 1 (strongly disagree) to 5 (strongly agree), based on two criteria: \textbf{physical-realism} and \textbf{photo-realism}.
 Participants independently assess each video along these two dimensions to provide a comprehensive evaluation of simulation realism.
+Furthermore, to assess motion quality, we consider the \textit{Energy Minimization Principle} for physically plausible motion and compute the Energy-Constrained Motion Score (\textbf{ECMS}):